Thank you for choosing Coastal Carolina University!

 1. How do I know if my credits transfer?

-Approximately three weeks after you have been accepted, you will receive a transfer credit report in the mail.
+If you have been accepted, you will receive a transfer credit report in the mail with your acceptance packet.
 The report will list all the courses that transfer to the University and the Coastal Carolina equivalent for each course.
 It is up to your academc department to determine how your courses apply toward graduation.

 2. What kinds of courses typically do not transfer to Coastal Carolina?